 The Assad regime faces two tasks, neither easy: stabilizing, governing, and reconstructing the regions under its dominion; and clawing back the rest of the country.
 While waiting for the Turks, Americans, and jihadis to leave, the state is concentrating on the first objective.

 “The big victory is not in war,” a professor at Damascus University told me, “but in peace.”
 The government must rebuild more than statues with money it does not have if it is to secure peace and a semblance of the status quo ante 2011.
 Foreign powers who backed Assad’s opponents for nearly eight years could be convinced to provide some funding, but only if he accepts reforms that would make him vulnerable to being replaced.
 “Assad didn’t step aside for peace when he was losing, and he is not going to step aside for money now,” observed an ambassador with long experience in Damascus.
 United Nations special envoy Staffan de Mistura, before the Norwegian diplomat Geir Pedersen succeeded him, conveyed Western conditions for aid that include a new constitution, internationally supervised elections, and an end to corruption…

-This is exclusive content for The New York Review of Books subscribers only – subscribe here immediate access!
+This is exclusive content for The New York Review of Books subscribers only – subscribe here for immediate access!